 Why not let them have a speech and language snowball fight?
 Guaranteed fun for your students, plus an enormous amount of learning.

 So, are you ready to play?

-Print out of this Free Download
+Print out of the Free Download (above)

 Dry Erase Marker

 - Print out 1-5 copies of page 7.
 Cut out and crumple each snowball.

 - Write your goal in each of the boxes on pages 1-5.
 For example, if you are working on categories, you could write Animals, Toys, Transportation, Food and School in the boxes. *Make sure to use a dry erase marker, so you can keep reusing them!

 5. Have students stand in a line and take turns throwing a ‘snowball’ at the wall.

 6. They must give an answer to whichever picture they hit (or are nearest to hitting).
 For example, if they hit ‘Animals’, they have to name an animal before it’s the next persons turn.